remivoirin/puppet-erc/README.md

 * TODO: Rewrite the role fact in Ruby.

 ## Contact
-I am @lagsfr on the Puppet community channel.
-@LagWire on Twitter, and my email is remi _at_ lags.is.
+I am @lagsfr on the Puppet community channel, @LagWire on Twitter, and my email is remi _at_ lags.is.

 ## License
 MIT.
 See the LICENSE file for details.

 ## References and credits
-Using echo framework https://github.com/labstack/echo (MIT License) Using go-sqlite3 https://github.com/mattn/go-sqlite3 (MIT License)
+* Using echo framework https://github.com/labstack/echo (MIT License)
+* Using go-sqlite3 https://github.com/mattn/go-sqlite3 (MIT License)